-Africa faces particular problems in feeding its population and it is the only continent in which per capita food production has been declining over the past two decades.
-In SSA, land degradation, pests and weeds hamper the efficient production of cereals, particularly maize, the main staple and cash crop.
+Africa faces particular problems in feeding its population and it is the only continent in which per capita food production is still declining.
+In SSA, land degradation, pests and weeds hamper the efficient production of cereals, particularly maize - the main staple and cash crop.
 Low and declining yields are affecting food security, nutrition and incomes, trapping farmers in poverty and poor health.
-The resource-constrained smallholder farmers living in the arid and semi-arid regions who practice mixed crop-livestock production are particularly badly affected.

-In addition to widespread poverty, population pressure on the land is high in many areas.
-In many parts of the region, smallholdings commonly amount to just one hectare or less.
-Soils are severely degraded and have low organic matter as a result of continuous monocropping, lack of investment in soil improvement and the removal of crop residues for livestock fodder.
-Most fields are heavily infested with parasitic striga weeds, while insect pests - principally stemborers - devastate cereal crops, commonly causing over half the potential harvest to be lost.
+The resource-constrained smallholders living in arid and semi-arid regions who practise mixed crop-livestock production are particularly badly affected.
+In addition to widespread poverty, population pressure on the land is often high, with smallholdings commonly amounting to just one hectare or less.
+Soils are severely degraded and contain little organic matter as a result of continuous monocropping, lack of investment in soil improvement and the removal of crop residues for livestock fodder.
+Most fields are heavily infested with parasitic striga weeds, while insect pests - principally stemborers and fall armyworm - devastate cereal crops, frequently causing over half the potential harvest to be lost.